kairosart/Red-Team-Capstone-Challenge/FULL COMPROMISE OF PARENT DOMAIN/Golden Ticket Attack with mimikatz.md

 ### PowerShell session in ROOTDC

-You an also issue a command prompt in the ROOTDC through PSEXEC.
+You can also issue a command prompt in the ROOTDC through PSEXEC.

 PS C:\Users\Administrator> `.\psexec.exe \\rootdc.thereserve.loc cmd.exe`